 Direct flights are by far the most convenient way to get from the Fre Rome.
 Vueling Airlines operates the first flight out of Paris Orly Airport (ORY) at 06:45 A.M. each morning, with at least 2-3 services per hour scheduled throughout peak hours, every day.
 Numerous airlines operate direct services between Paris and Rome, including Ryanair, easyJet, Iberia Airlines, Alitalia, British Airways, Air France, Kuwait Airways and Vietnam.
 Flights take an average of 2 hours, with the longest direct service usually totally no more than 2 hours 10 minutes.

-Travel from Paris, France to Rome, Italy is: Partially open.
+Travel from Paris, France to Rome, Italy is: Fully open.

-International entry is currently allowed for: Entry is partially open for citizens and permanent residents of France.
+International entry is currently allowed for: Entry is fully open for citizens and permanent residents of France.

 The government of Italy has imposed the following measures to reduce the spread of COVID-19:

-The above information was last verified on 25/01/2022.
-Remember to check the latest COVID-19 travel safety regulations for your trip from Paris to Rome closer to your planned date of departure here.
+The above information was last verified on 27/06/2022.
+Remember to check the latest COVID-19 travel safety regulations for your trip between Paris and Rome closer to your planned date of departure here.

 Return travel to Paris, France from Italy is: Partially open.